Why Daheq Not?!

 Do you have an idea, seek further impulses or support?
 That's the right place for you!
 Everyone can be whoever one wants to be.
 And well, I'd like to be a lead of technical and cultural aspects in such a hub without giving a damn about the title.

 As already demonstrated several times, culture and success go hand in hand.
 Unfortunately (or thank God?) culture has to grow organically and is difficult to influence.
 The core of the whole is the leadership and the silverbacks, employees of the first hour.
 Of course, they must be willing to change something.
 That is the only way such an innovation hub makes sense.

 Companies have already learned that employees are more likely to be hired if they fit personally.
 In other words, those who share similar values and traits.
 Well, this matching process goes two ways.
 So this innovation hub has a lot of potential in terms of digital transformation, cultural change and innovative mindset to unleash the best from people, but also to attract new high potentials.
 It is not just a hub, its impact is much wider.

 I look forward to checking this article periodically and evaluating the need to adapt the goal and how much I have progressed with this.
-It may sound too ambitious to you, but first, it’s ‘think big, dream bigger’ and second, why daheq not?! 🤷🏽♂️ Ah, by the way, what do you think about my intentions or such goals in general?
+It may sound too ambitious to you, but first, it's 'think big, dream bigger' and second, why daheq not?!
+What do you think about my intentions or such goals in general?
 How does yours look like?
 In any case I am really curious about your thoughts!